shazow/memoizer/README.md

 This is a generic implementation which supports providing your own caching mechanism.

+**Status:** Use with skepticism.
+I'm not convinced the interface and reflection bits are ideal here—suggestions appreciated.

 ## Usage

 Memoizer comes with a simple example caching implementation, called `MemoryCache`.